 - 1.1 This annual Health Protection Team Service Plan is produced in accordance with the requirements of the Food Standards Agency (FSA) and the Health and Safety Executive (HSE).
-It reflects on the achievements and performance of the Team for the year 2023/24, and identifies the work currently being undertaken and planned for 2024/25.
-Whilst the focus of this plan is food hygiene and health and safety regulatory work to satisfy the overseeing national authorities, for completeness it also covers other competing functions of the team. - 1.2 During 2023/24 the Health Protection Team completed 265 (85%) programmed food hygiene interventions that were due in the year.
-This represents an increase compared to the previous year.
-However, the target completion rate of at least 95% has not been possible to achieve again because of a backlog of food inspections that developed during the Covid pandemic (when many food businesses were closed or could not be inspected).
-In addition to the programmed interventions, a further 232 unplanned interventions were completed.
-Firstly, there were those overdue from 2020/21, 2021/22 and 2022/23 that had not been done due to the pandemic and the gradual recovery of the inspection programme since then.
+It reflects on the achievements and performance of the Team for the year 2024/25, and identifies the work currently being undertaken and planned for 2025/26.
+Whilst the focus of this plan is food hygiene and health and safety regulatory work to satisfy the overseeing national authorities, for completeness it also covers other competing functions of the team. - 1.2 During 2024/25 the Health Protection Team completed 352 (91%) programmed food hygiene interventions that were due in the year.
+This represents an increase of 6% on the completion rate compared to the previous year.
+However, the target completion rate of at least 95% has not been possible to achieve again because of a larger than normal number of inspections in the last two quarters of the year.
+In addition to the programmed interventions, a further 206 unplanned interventions were completed.
+Firstly, there were those overdue from the 2023/24 inspection year.
 Secondly, there were unplanned inspections resulting from newly registered businesses, and existing businesses where there had been a change of food business operator.
+Thirdly, there were unplanned re-inspections arising from requests from businesses, and finally inspections relating to renewal of street trading consents.